mieko/mieko.dev/_posts/2019-10-24-https-by-default.md

      and re-requesting over HTTP is acceptable for now, because there's a chance different content is served over HTTP and HTTPS endpoints.  *For now.*

-  2. *And if you have any yarbles:* treat URL-bar HTTP urls, and `http` links on the web as HTTPS transparently (like a more-chill `Upgrade-Insecure-Hosts`), with HTTP considered a legacy fallback.
+  2. *More controversial but right:* treat URL-bar HTTP urls, and `http` links on the web as HTTPS transparently (like a more-chill `Upgrade-Insecure-Hosts`), with HTTP considered a legacy fallback.
 In 2022, I want 'https' to be effectively  retired, and 'http' links to my site to be assumed to mean port 443+TLS by my browser.
 If that fails, attempt 80+plaintext, with